quentin-jaquier-sonarsource/kubernetes-tests/README.md

 ./generate_jobs.sh
 ```

-Run all the generated Kubernetes jobs:
+Run all the generated jobs:
 ```
 kubectl create -f ./jobs
 ```

-Run a specific generated Kubernetes job:
+Run a specific generated job:
 ```
 kubectl create -f ./jobs/job-project.yaml
 ```

-List all Kubernetes pods:
+List all pods:
 ```
 kubectl get pods --show-all
 ```

-Stream the logs from a Kubernetes pod:
+Stream the logs from a pod:
 ```
 kubectl logs -f [pod-name]
 ```

-Get the logs for all the jobs:
+Get the logs for all jobs:
 ```
 kubectl logs --selector "jobgroup=peach-java"
 ```

-List all Kubernetes nodes (managed by cluster-autoscaler):
+List all nodes (managed by cluster-autoscaler):
 ```
 kubectl get nodes
 ```